 Category Level of Decision Action Dealt with by

 complaint

 (see Table 1)

 Α 1 Minor That there is no The Head of Student Head of Student

 2 Significant case to answer Administration will write to the Administration

 3 Serious student indicating that the

 matter is closed.
 They will copy

 this letter to the Investigating

 Staff Member, the Dean of

 Faculty, any appointed

+Disciplinary Board member and

+the person who made the

+original complaint

-Disciplinary Board member and the person who made the original complaint В 1 Minor 2 Significant 3 Serious That the offence has been admitted or partially admitted and is minor The Head of Student Administration will request the Dean of Faculty to apply the appropriate action in accordance with Table 1.
-The Head of Student Administration will write to the person who made the original complaint advising them of the outcome Dean of Faculty С 1 Minor 2 Significant 3 Serious That the offence is admitted or partially admitted but is more serious, or is a second or further offence The Head of Student Administration will organise a Disciplinary Board to consider the allegation at a formal hearing Head of Student Administration/ Disciplinary Board D 1 Minor 2 Significant 3 Serious That the offence is not admitted The Head of Student Administration will organise a Disciplinary Board to consider the allegation at a formal hearing Head of Student Administration/ Disciplinary Board
+В 1 Minor That the offence The Head of Student Dean of

+2 Significant has been Administration will request the Faculty

+3 Serious admitted or Dean of Faculty to apply the

+partially admitted appropriate action in accordance

+and is minor with Table 1.
+The Head of

+Student Administration will write

+] to the person who made the

+original complaint advising them of the outcome С 1 Minor 2 Significant 3 Serious That the offence is admitted or partially admitted but is more serious, or is a second or further offence The Head of Student Administration will organise a Disciplinary Board to consider the allegation at a formal hearing Head of Student Administration/ Disciplinary Board D 1 Minor 2 Significant 3 Serious That the offence is not admitted The Head of Student Administration will organise a Disciplinary Board to consider the allegation at a formal hearing Head of Student Administration/ Disciplinary Board